stellastrareviews/ky4meru.github.io/docs/linux/sudo.md

 ---

-## Disclamer
+{: .important }

-Performing following exploit, you could be blocked by AppArmor (Linux kernel module).
+> Performing following exploit, you could be blocked by AppArmor (Linux kernel module).
 To check if the binary is in a protected mode, run `aa-status`.

-## Vulnerability

-TODO

 ## Prerequisites